akalongman/laravel-multilang/README.md

 ```
 in blade templates, which is equivalent to ```{{ t('string_key', 'default_value') }}```

-* deafult value is optional argument.
+* default value is optional argument.

 Also you can use lang_url() helper function for appending language in urls automatically.